WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     TODO: verify that there really isn't any way from the file to the citation (and documentation) directly..
           Further_info is dead.
           My current understanding is that there is a tracking_id  that is unique to the file (ex. http://hdl.handle.net/hdl:21.14100/c682c920-8175-47ad-8657-9836ff69709d).
 There is also unique identifier for the dataset (http://hdl.handle.net/hdl:21.14100/0f158e88-925f-3edf-983d-34109aa7269a).
 But in CMIP7 they will not be linked.
 I don't see the dataset id in the global attrs. and I don't see either link to a citation.
-Katharina Berger <berger@dkrz.de> seems to be the person in charge of this.

     Please include a citation in the form of: